syncfusion-content/asp.netwebforms-docs/aspnet/RadioButton/Getting-Started.md

 ## Create your first RadioButton in ASP.NET

-By using ASP.NET WebForms Radio Button supports RTL, custom skins and events to display customized Radio Buttons.In this example, you can learn how to use Radio Button in a Quiz application.
+By using ASP.NET Web Forms Radio Button supports RTL, custom skins and events to display customized Radio Buttons.In this example, you can learn how to use Radio Button in a Quiz application.
 The following guidelines illustrate you on how to use the Radio Button to select the answers in the application and get the selected items.
 The following screenshot shows a sample Quiz application.